padmakarPi/ibis-poc-demo/docs/implementation/authorization-implementation-guide.md

 Remember:-

 - Follow the steps above.
 However, if you export any page as a microfrontend, call the API on that page and import the CSS file there.
-- In a microfrontend, `document.getElementById("dynamic-css")` should be unique from the app; otherwise, it will override the app's CSS.
-Like:- document.getElementById("dynamic-css-vcron")

 Example:-